Consistency of the flat flow solution to the volume preserving mean curvature flow: Introduction

-One of the main issues with the flat flow solution of \eqref{eq:VMCF} is that it has a priori very low regularity.
+One of the main issues with the flat flow solution is that it has a priori very low regularity.
 The second issue is that it is not clear if the procedure provides a solution to the equation \eqref{eq:VMCF} in some weak sense.
 The first issue is related to the regularity and the second one is the problem of consistency, and it is rather clear that these are closely related to each other.
 Indeed, the flat flow is obtained as a limit of a discrete minimizing scheme, in the spirit of the Euler implicit method, where the time disretization is led to zero.
 If the flow remains smooth enough, as the time discretization goes to zero, then one can show that the limiting flat flow provides a solution to the equation \eqref{eq:VMCF}.
 However, the only case when this seems to be known is the case when the initial set is convex.
-In this case the construction in \cite{BCCN}, which however is slightly different than the construction in \cite{MSS}, provides a flow of sets which remains convex and thus gives a solution to \eqref{eq:VMCF}.
-One may also define a distributional solution to \eqref{eq:VMCF} (see \cite{MSS}) and in a recent work Laux \cite{Lau} proves that this notion of solution agrees with the classical solution as long as the latter exists (see also \cite{FHLS}).
-However, it is not yet known if the flat flow is a distributional solution to \eqref{eq:VMCF}.
+In this case the construction in \cite{BCCN}, which however is slightly different than \cite{MSS}, provides a flow of sets which remains convex and thus gives a solution to \eqref{eq:VMCF}.
+One may also define a distributional solution to \eqref{eq:VMCF} (see \cite{MSS}) and in a recent work Laux \cite{Lau} proves that this notion of solution, and in fact any gradient-ﬂow calibration, agrees with the classical solution as long as the latter exists (see also \cite{HL}).